microsoft/autogen/application/A2-retrieval-augmented-chat/README.md

 To reproduce the results, configure the LLM endpoints and run [this notebook](NaturalQuestionsQA-gpt35turbo.ipynb).

-## Scenario 2: Leverage latest APIs in FLAML.
+## Scenario 2: Code generation leveraging latest APIs from the codebase

 In this case, the question is *"How can I use FLAML to perform a classification task and use spark to do parallel training.
 Train 30 seconds and force cancel jobs if time limit is reached."*.